Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re looking for one of the absolute best phones, looking into some of the best gaming phones is a safe bet.
 These devices are supercharged with mighty specs, great screens, efficient cooling, large batteries, and everything that makes a good gaming experience.

-The ASUS ROG Phone 8 is the company’s latest and greatest, and this device is something else.
-It comes with some of the best specs around, including a Snapdragon 8 Gen 3 processor, up to 16GB of RAM, 256GB of storage, a 6.78-inch 165Hz display, a 5,500mAh battery, and more.
+The ASUS ROG Phone 9 Pro is the company’s latest and greatest device.
+It is something else.
+It comes with some of the best specs around, including a Snapdragon 8 Elite processor and up to 24GB of RAM.
+The minimum is 16GB of RAM, which is still outstanding!
+In fact, in our ASUS ROG Phone 9 Pro review we mention its performance may be a bit “overkill.”

 - Display: 6.78-inch, FHD+